debug/vfxClientToolkit/docs/introduction.rst

 Build to allow for easy configuration of all of the different utilities this allows non technical users to manage all the settings of the toolkit.

-More information can be found here: :doc:`tools/configuration`.
+More information can be found here: :doc:`configuration`.